nextras/orm/docs/entity.md

 #### `{virtual}`

-Virtual modifier marks specific property as virtual - such property won't be stored in the mapper; this modifier is useful to use with `property-read` annotation together.
+The virtual modifier marks a specific property as virtual - such a property won't be stored in the mapper; this modifier is useful to use together with the `property-read` annotation.

 ```php
 /**